Call now in confidence immediate help & advice 24/7

 The ASAM criteria [14] is a body of guiding principles that is useful for treating patients with addictions to drugs and alcohol.
 It has six dimensions.

 The first part of this assessment is ‘Acute Intoxication and Withdrawal’.
-This will assess plans for withdrawal management and the level of care that will be required for the person who is addicted.
+This will assess plans for drug or alcohol withdrawal management and the level of care that will be required for the person who is addicted.

 Secondly, this model addresses ‘Bio-Medical Conditions and Complications’.
 In summary, this will focus on how a patient has been physically affected by their addiction and how we can help via care or physical health services.